 Springfield is a relatively large city located in the state of Massachusetts.
 With a population of 154,341 people and 37 constituent neighborhoods, Springfield is the third largest community in Massachusetts.
-Springfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Springfield has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Springfield is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Springfield who work in office and administrative support (13.61%), sales jobs (9.69%), and food service (7.10%).
+There are especially a lot of people living in Springfield who work in office and administrative support (14.00%), sales jobs (9.61%), and healthcare suport services (6.99%).

 Springfield is an extremely ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Springfield, accounting for 42.16% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
-Springfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.44% of the city’s residents.
 Important ancestries of people in Springfield include Italian, French , English, and Polish.

 The most common language spoken in Springfield is English.
 Other important languages spoken here include Spanish and Vietnamese.